grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.jaeger.md

 ### thrift_http block

-The `http` block configures an HTTP server which can accept Thrift-formatted traces.
+The `thrift_http` block configures an HTTP server which can accept Thrift-formatted traces.
 If the `thrift_http` block isn't specified, an HTTP server isn't started.

 The following arguments are supported: